Luismd2025/MonitoringCPU-RAM-NET/README.md

 # SRE-Projects
 This is a repository in which I will create the SRE academy project. looking to include all the concept an aspects I learned in the SRE academy, important concepts as an example: software engineering principles and system availability.
+In this case an application that will monitor the CPU and RAM usage level and will trigger alerts in case the usage get critical levels